jhanvipankhania/Foton/README.md

 -Press Space to capture the image
 -Press Esc for closing the webcam

-Added the feature of recognizing dace :
+Added the feature of recognizing face :

--Open settings.py and enter the names of the faces you added in the data collection step -Create an empty folder named 'data' to your folder.
+-Open settings.py and enter the names of the faces you added in the data collection step

+-Create an empty folder named 'data' to your folder.
 This will store all the faces for the purpose of collection and learning